piotrwitek/react-redux-typescript-guide/docs/markdown/_intro.md

 You should check out Playground Project located in the `/playground` folder.
 It is a source of all the code examples found in the guide.
 They are all tested with the most recent version of TypeScript and 3rd party type definitions (like `@types/react` or `@types/react-redux`) to ensure the examples are up-to-date and not broken with updated definitions.
 > Playground was created in such a way that you can simply clone the repository locally and immediately play around on your own.
 It will help you to learn all the examples from this guide in a real project environment without the need to create some complicated environment setup by yourself.

-## Contribution Guide
+## Contributing Guide
-If you're planning to contribute please make sure to read the contribution guide: [CONTRIBUTION.md](/CONTRIBUTION.md)
+If you're planning to contribute please make sure to read the contributing guide: [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Sponsor
 If you like what we're doing here, you can help us by funding the work on specific issues that you choose by using IssueHunt.io!